Page 326 - ALTA Endorsements Guide

 Minimum Standard Detail Requirements for ALTA/NSPS Land Title Surveys

-(Effective February 23, 2021)
+(Effective February 23, 2026)

-required to complete the survey, the surveyor must conduct that research which is required pursuant to the statutory or administrative requirements of the
+highway or railroad plans) are otherwise required to complete the survey, the surveyor must conduct that research which is required pursuant to the

-jurisdiction where the surveyed property is located and that research (if any) which is negotiated and outlined in the terms of the contract between the
+statutory or administrative requirements of the jurisdiction where the surveyed property is located and that research (if any) which is negotiated and

 SAMPLE

-the surveyor’s professional opinion, the appropriate degree of precision based on (a) the planned use of the surveyed property, if reported in writing
+fieldwork shall be located to what is, in the surveyor’s professional opinion, the appropriate degree of precision based on (a) the planned use of the

-to the surveyor by the client, lender, or insurer, or (b) the existing use, if the planned use is not so reported.
-The fieldwork shall include the following:
+surveyed property, if reported in writing to the surveyor by the client, lender, or insurer, or (b) the existing use, if the planned use is not so reported.

 A. Monuments

 ii.
-The location, size, character, and type of any monuments set during the fieldwork, if item 1 of Table A was selected or if otherwise required
+The location, size, character (including relationship to surface of the ground), and type of any monuments set during the fieldwork, if item 1

-by applicable jurisdictional requirements and/or standards of practice.
+of Table A was selected or if otherwise required by applicable jurisdictional requirements and/or standards of practice.

 iii.
 The location, description, and character of any lines that control the boundaries of the surveyed property.